Putin visits Iran on first trip outside former Soviet Union since Ukraine war | Law-Order

 "We need a strong ally and Moscow is a superpower," said a senior Iranian official, who asked not to be identified.
 Still, Russia's increased tilt towards Beijing in recent months has significantly reduced Iran's crude exports to China - a key source of income for Tehran since U.S. President Donald Trump reimposed sanctions in 2018.

-In May, Reuters reported that Iran's crude exports to China have fallen sharply as Beijing favoured heavily discounted Russian barrels, leaving almost 40 million barrels of Iranian oil stored on tankers at sea in Asia and seeking buyers.
-SYRIA, UKRAINE
+In May, Reuters reported that Iran's crude exports to China have fallen sharply as Beijing favored heavily discounted Russian barrels, leaving almost 40 million barrels of Iranian oil stored on tankers at sea in Asia and seeking buyers.
+Ahead of Putin's arrival, the National Iranian Oil Company (NIOC) and Russian gas producer Gazprom signed a memorandum of understanding worth around $40 billion.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)